 With this length, players can balance power, control, and reach.
 It is important to consider the length of a racquet when swinging and hitting shots.
 It’s easier to handle a shorter racquet, but a longer one has a larger sweet spot and a longer reach.

-Two hundred fifty-five grams of weight makes this racket easier for players, and lighter rackets are always more arm friendly, making you more manoeuvrable on your shots.
+Two hundred fifty-five grams of weight makes this racket easier for players, and lighter rackets are always more arm friendly, making you more maneuverable on your shots.
 As a result of a lighter racquet, shots can be easily generated with more power and spin.
 Lighter racquets are always recommended for beginners and baseline players who want quick swings.

 Head Heavy Balance: